User Score: 14047

 --Jill Corey sings "Happy Talk."

---Lionel Hampton and his band perform "How High is the Moon" and a medley.
+--Lionel Hampton and his band perform "How High is the Moon?"
+"It Don't Mean a Thing (If It Ain't Got That Swing)" and "Hava Nagila."

 --The Four Preps (vocal group) perform "Why Don't You Draft The Four Lads?"